Seeded Graph Matching: Seeded-FAQ for approximate seeded graph matching

+To approximately solve the seeded graph matching problem it will be useful to first relax the feasible region from $\Pi_n$, the set of permutation matrices, to the set of $n\times n$ doubly stochastic matrices, $\Dcal_n$; by the Birkhoff-Von Neumann Theorem, $\Dcal_n$ is the convex hull of $\Pi_n$.
+Recall that a doubly stochastic matrix is a non-negative matrix such that all row sums and column sums equal $1$.
+Thus, the relaxed seeded graph matching problem becomes

-As mentioned previously, graph matching in NP-hard, so we do not expect to ever find an efficient algorithm for seeded graph matching.
-In looking for an approximate solution for seeded graph matching, it makes sense to work with a relaxation; specifically, we concern ourselves with first solving maximize $\tr A^T(I_{m \times m}\oplus P)B(I_{m \times m}\oplus P^T)$ over all doubly stochastic matrices $P$, which means that $P \in \R^n$ such that $P \vec{1}_n=\vec{1}_n$, $P^T \vec{1}_n=\vec{1}_n$, and $P \geq 0_{n \times n}$ coordinatewise, where $0_{n \times n}$ is the $n$-by-$n$ matrix of zeros and $\vec{1}_n$ is the $n$-vector of all ones.
-Indeed, this is a relaxation of seeded graph matching in the sense that if we were to add integrality constraints -- that $P$ is integer-valued -- then we would precisely return to the constraint that $P$ is a permutation matrix, hence we would have returned to the seeded graph matching problem.
+Indeed, this is a relaxation of seeded graph matching in the sense that if we were to add integrality constraints --- that $P$ is integer-valued --- then we would precisely return to the constraint that $P$ is a permutation matrix, hence we would have returned to the seeded graph matching problem.
+The relaxed problem formulated in Equation (\ref{eqn:sgmrelaxobj}) is a quadratic program with an indefinite Hessian, and thus cannot be efficiently solved exactly.
+In the next session we will obtain an approximate solution using Frank-Wolfe methodology.